 There is a marina café for delicious bites to eat, a place to pick up some groceries, bathroom and shower facilities and the pontoons supply sailors and boats with electricity, water and wifi.
 Furthermore, sailors can enjoy the shops, beaches, castle ruins and bars/restaurants just outside of the marina walls.

-What to Do in Kos on a boat rental
+What to Do in Kos?

 There are plenty of things to do on the island of Kos on your boat rental, such as visit medieval castles or temple ruins, explore old Ancient Greek mythology or unwind in natural thermal springs in unique settings.